DetentionCourse/code-theory/README.md

 # code-theory
-Code Theory is my explanation of to understanding.
+Code Theory is my explanation to understanding.